-This book is to tell them where you plan to be and when, and while we know this will change when you are out on the trail this gives them a means to help find you should you disappear without a word.
+This book is to tell them where you plan to be and when, and while we know this will change when you are out on the trail, this gives them the means to help find you should you disappear without a word.

-This also comes back to having a GPS device, like this Garmin InReach Mini on REI or similar device, that you can provide friends and family a URL to see your progress.
+This also comes back to having a GPS device, like the Garmin InReach Mini or a similar device, where you can provide friends and family a URL to see your progress.

-It is a backup plan as they can then reach out should this not move as expected and help searchers possibly pinpoint you.
+It is a backup plan as they can reach out should this not move as expected and help searchers pinpoint you.

-Now we will dive into a topic that everyone loves, food and how you can look to prepare and manage your nutrition on trail.
+Now we will dive into a topic that everyone loves, food, and how you can look to prepare and manage your nutrition on the trail.

 Unfortunately, many choose to just “wing it” as to their foods, eating whatever something has that looks good but this can come at a cost over time.